Cornelia Oberlander: Early life and education

-Oberlander was born at Muelheim-Ruhr, Germany, the daughter of Beate Hahn (née Jastrow) and Franz Hahn.
-She was the niece of educationalist Kurt Hahn, the founder of Schule Schloss Salem in Germany, Gordonstoun in Scotland, and UWC Atlantic College in the UK; as well as the niece of Elisabeth Jastrow, the German-born American classical archaeologist.
+Cornelia Hahn was born at Muelheim-Ruhr, Germany, the eldest of two daughters of Beate Hahn (née Jastrow) and Franz Hahn, who died in a skiing accident in 1933.
+Cornelia's uncle was educator Kurt Hahn, the founder of Schule Schloss Salem in Germany, Gordonstoun in Scotland, and UWC Atlantic College in Wales.
+Her aunt Elisabeth Jastrow, was a well-known archaeologist.

-A horticulturist who wrote gardening books for children, Beate Hahn fostered in her daughter a deep love and appreciation for nature from a young age.
-Since she had a garden bed when she was four years old and planted peas and corn, she knew the joy of growing.
-In an interview with Mechtild Manus, tracing the roots of her interests in landscape architecture, Oberlander stated:"At the age of eleven...
+A horticulturist who wrote gardening books for children, Beate fostered in her daughter a deep love and appreciation for nature; Cornelia had her own vegetable garden at age four.
+In an interview with Mechtild Manus, Oberlander said: "At the age of eleven...
 I studied a mural in the artist's studio showing the river Rhine and an imaginary town.
 When I asked the artist about the green spaces in this mural, she told me that these were parks.
 When I came home, I told my mother 'I want to make parks'.
 From there all my education was directed towards becoming a landscape architect."

-When Oberlander was 18, being Jewish, her sister, her mother, and she escaped Nazi persecution after the "Kristallnacht" (Night of Broken Glass) pogrom in 1938 by fleeing to England.
-They emigrated to the United States in 1939.

-Her mother had a truck farm in New Hampshire during the war, which Oberlander worked on.
-She had come to America with the hopes of exploring the professional educational opportunities that involved the creation of parks and green spaces, and pursued that objective in American colleges.
+The Hahns were Jewish.
+When Cornelia was 18, with her mother and sister Charlotte, she escaped Nazi persecution after Kristallnacht by fleeing to England.
+They emigrated to the United States in 1939, and settled first in New York, then in New Hampshire, where her mother created a truck farm.
+Cornelia attended Smith College, graduating in 1944 with a BA.
+She then went to the Graduate School of Design at Harvard University, where she studied under Walter Gropius and, in 1947, became one of first to earn a degree in Landscape Architecture.
+At a class picnic, she met architect Peter Oberlander.
+Born in Vienna, he too had fled with his family from the Nazis in 1938 and had earned a PhD in Regional planning from Harvard.
+They married in 1953 and moved to Vancouver where, at the University of British Columbia (UBC), Peter became Canada's first professor of Urban and Regional Planning.